 Challenges (called “kata”) are categorized by their difficulty.
 Fortunately, there are thousands of challenges available, so even if you level up too quickly, you can always go back and work on the easier ones.
 Challenge types include algorithms, data types, string and number manipulation, control flow, puzzles, logic, and more.

 What I love about Codewars is two-fold: first, finishing a kata lets you see the solutions submitted by other users, and second, users can create their own katas so the collection of challenges grows daily.
+It’s truly one of the best coding games for sharpening your skills.

 The Swift coding challenges on CodinGame are more involved than the ones on Codewars, and that’s because CodinGame’s challenges are designed as games.
 For example, the “Power of Thor” challenge has you moving the position of Thor so that he can reach the Light of Power in as few steps as possible.